Claude Inspector for MCP Apps: Test Claude Connectors Locally with sunpeak

 Then run the dev server:

 Open localhost:3000.
-You will see a Host dropdown in the simulator sidebar.
+You will see a Host dropdown in the inspector sidebar.
 Select Claude to test your app in the Claude runtime.
 Select ChatGPT to switch back.

 If you are starting fresh:

-The scaffolded project uses the new Simulator component by default.
+The scaffolded project uses the new Inspector component by default.
 Both hosts are available from the first run.

 Host Selection